 Q: What opportunities are available for students who were nominated by their school but not elected as Kid Governor?

 A: There are several opportunities for school nominees!
-Each school nominee is invited to submit their information for an exhibit panel in the 2020-21 Meet the Candidates Exhibit which will be installed at Connecticut’s Old State House in Hartford and travel to schools across the state.
-There is no cost to participate and you can learn more in the 2020-21 Rules & Entry Forms.
+Each school nominee is invited to submit their information for an exhibit panel in the Meet the Candidates exhibit which will be installed at Connecticut’s Old State House in Hartford and travel to schools across the state.
+There is no cost to participate and you can learn more in the Rules & Entry Forms on the Educators page.
 The six final Candidates from the Statewide Election will serve as the Kid Governor’s Cabinet.
 They will meet as a group throughout the year to support the Kid Governor’s platform and collaborate with each other as they accomplish their own three-point platforms.

 Q: Do other states have Kid Governors?

 A: Yes!
-The Connecticut Democracy Center created the Kid Governor® program in 2015 and we now have affiliate programs in New Hampshire and Oregon.
-Learn more on our national website, KidGovernor.org.
+The Connecticut Democracy Center at Connecticut’s Old State House created Kid Governor® in 2015 and has expanded the program to other states nationwide.
+Learn more at KidGovernor.org.

-If you have additional questions, contact Brian Cofrancesco, Head of Kid Governor®, at Brian.Cofrancesco@kidgovernor.org.
+If you have additional questions, contact Nichole Pitruzzello, Connecticut’s Kid Governor® State Coordinator, at Nichole.Pitruzzello@CT.KidGovernor.org.